ivan-hc/aih2AM/README.md

 For more alternative templates, see the `-t` option of the main project, ie "AM" Application Manager.

+WARNING: This script supports multiple arguments, so be sure to enter "`_`" or "`-`" in the names as they appear on the catalog's page.

 ## This script is part of https://github.com/ivan-hc/AM-Application-Manager